londonhackspace/CNC/README.md

 # CNC setup for London Hackspace

+Purpose: setting up, and keeping up to date, machines running [LinuxCNC](http://linuxcnc.org/) for the London Hackspace.

 These are ansible scripts specific to the CNC machines.
 They are in a separate repository so that they can be updated separately from the general hackspace admins.